-There is a paper version of the IPP Result Form available for download on SPARS in both the Resource.
-Library and the Data Collection Tool Resources Page.
+There is a paper version of the IPP Result Form available for download on SPARS in the Resources area.
 If the paper form is used, data will still have to be entered in SPARS to comply with SAMHSA requirements.
 The paper form does not have to be completed, retained, or submitted to SAMHSA and is provided only as a template.